duanqingxi/NCOMMS-20-02976/coincidence detection/ReadMe.md

 Another data recodes the time of each spike firing.

-Figure 1 represents the membrane potential during operation time when input is uncorrelated.
+Figure 1 represents the membrane potential during operation time when input is uncorrelated （as shown in Figure 1.png).

-Figure 1.png
-Figure 2 represents the membrane potential during operation time when input is correlated.
+Figure 2 represents the membrane potential during operation time when input is correlated（as shown in Figure 2.png).

-Figure 1 represents LIF neuron's response curve, whose parameters are extracted from the experiments.
+Figure 1 represents LIF neuron's response curve, whose parameters are extracted from the experiments（as shown in Figure 3.png).

 Because the input is a Poisson input with randomness, there will be some differences in results from run to run.